elvis-gene/Java-Web-Developer-Udacity/Notes.md

 ### Java Application Server
 A Java Application Server is a pluggable architecture that can host many deployed applications at once.
 It provides utilities like multi-threading, request filtering, and resource sharing to each application.
 Those applications must expose endpoints that handle the requests routed to them by the server.

-#### Key Terms
+#### Key Terms:
 - HTTP: Hypertext Transfer Protocol.
 A binary protocol that originally defined the mechanics of requesting and sending HTML over the internet.
+HTTP is a protocol for formatting web requests so that your Application Server can understand them
 - Web Server: A program that listens responds to HTTP requests over the internet
 - Application Server: A program that hosts other applications, forwarding incoming requests to the appropriate application according to a filter.
 Provides shared access to resources and multi-threading.
 - Pluggable Architecture: A pluggable architecture refers to any piece of software that allows parts of it to be added, replaced, and removed.
 Usually, this is achieved through a common interface for every "pluggable" component.
 Sometimes the architecture can even replace components at runtime, as is the case with Servlets in an Application Server.
 - Threads/Threading: These terms come from concurrent programming - a thread is essentially one track of computation, and multi-threading is running multiple threads in parallel.
 This gets a little complicated because your CPU has a limited number of physical cores that can process instructions in parallel, while the number of threads you can have can be many more than your computer has cores, but that's a topic for another time!

+#### Benefits:
+- It automatically handles multiple client connections simultaneously.
+- It can be configured to forward requests with custom logic.
+- It can share heavyweight or universal components with each of its applications.